enketo/blog/_posts/2017-07-12-customization.md

 One of the main sponsors of the Enketo Project that has frequent customization needs is [OpenClinica](https://www.openclinica.com).
 This clever company is very aware of the high long-term costs of forking Enketo's form engine - Enketo Core - and has tried to avoid it by investing in Enketo tools.
 (Thanks OpenClinica!)

-Whenever a customization is required that does not belong in the common Enketo tools, an evaluation is made in how to best include it in  a way that:
+Whenever a customization is required that does not belong in the common Enketo tools, an evaluation is made on how to best include it in a way that:

 1. avoids _porting_ Enketo libraries,
 2. avoids _changing common files_ in ports of Enketo Express that would increase maintenance (merging) costs